Last Updated on February 3, 2021

 - Fireworks are prohibited

 - Anglers must possess a valid Colorado fishing license

 - Fishing at Herman Lake is catch-and-release only

 - Target shooting away from the trail is legal, but only with a proper firearm license

 - Do not shortcut switchbacks

-My hike of the Herman Gulch Trail was completely litter-free and an utter delight to experience.
+My hike of the Herman Gulch Trail was completely litter-free and a delight to experience.
 Early season hikers had taken great care of the trail, and it was great to see.